alexsalomon/alexsalomon.github.io/projects/alexsalomon_me.md

 ## Introduction

-   <p style="text-align:center"><strong>alexsalomon.me</strong> is a website I created with the intent of showcasing my personal projects.
-You can checkout the source code by clicking on the link above.</p>
+   <div style="text-align:center; max-width:85%; margin:0 auto;"><strong>alexsalomon.me</strong> is a website I created with the intent of showcasing my personal projects.
+You can checkout the source code by clicking on the link above.</div>

 ## Languages, Libraires and Frameworks
 - HTML